Skip to main content

 1. Schedule Annual Inspections

-• The gas burner and logs are functioning correctly
+• The burner and logs are firing the way they should

-• No leaks or carbon monoxide buildup is present
+• There's no gas leak or carbon monoxide buildup

 2. Clean the Glass Panel